Bottled water ban: Martha's Vineyard, Massachusetts

 On April 9, 2019, the Town Meeting of West Tisbury, Massachusetts, banned the sale of non-alcoholic carbonated beverages in single-serve plastic bottles (defined as less than 34 ounces) starting January 1, 2020.
 This is apparently the first such law in the United States to cover soft drinks and similar beverages.
 Two neighboring towns on the island, Chilmark and Aquinnah quickly followed with similar measures.
-A local campaign, Plastic-Free MV, plans to take this to the rest of the island.
+A local campaign, Plastic-Free MV, had succeeded in all six towns on the island by March, 2022.